andreykobal/optimism-mud-unity-deathmatch/README.md

 # Optimism Deathmatch :crossed_swords:

-Welcome to Optimism Deathmatch, the ultimate competitive gaming experience powered by the cutting-edge MUD (Multi-User Dungeon) framework and deployed on the Optimism network.
+Welcome to Optimism Deathmatch, the ultimate competitive gaming experience powered by the cutting-edge MUD framework and deployed on the Optimism network.
 Prepare yourself for fast-paced gameplay, advanced features, and a seamless gaming experience like never before. :video_game:

 ## Features :rocket: